Kuperman v Permanent Trustee Australia Limited

 Incident & injury

-Slip on wet tiles on a walkway from the carpark at the shopping centre
+Slipped on wet tiles on a walkway from the carpark at a shopping centre

 Incident date